 A key aspect of delivering the best possible result to the client and therefore integral to the OEP is how the decision is taken as to whether to use a broker/counterparty or whether to use DMA.
-There is also another consideration within each of these 2 options as it is likely that there will be more than one suitable broker/counterparty/venue.
+As described above, given the nature of the firm's activities, transactions involved either brokers or DMA are unlikely.
+However should this be relevant, there is also another consideration within each of these 2 options as it is likely that there will be more than one suitable broker/counterparty/venue.